 Theoretical models in open economy macroeconomics and international finance yield clear predictions about the impact of financial integration on risk sharing.
-These predictions are particularly helpful in assessing the extent of risk sharing observed in the data.
 We first summarize the predictions of theory about the impact of financial integration on the patterns of international consumption and output correlations.
 Since most of these theoretical predictions turn out not to be supported by the data, we then discuss some extensions of the basic models to account for the empirical facts.
-Next, we briefly survey theoretical predictions about the volatility of consumption and portfolio decisions considering that these involve different approaches to measuring the impact of financial globalization on international risk sharing.3
+Next, we briefly survey theoretical predictions about the volatility of consumption and about international portfolio allocation decisions since these involve different, but related, approaches to measuring the impact of financial globalization on international risk sharing.